cofiprofim/AutoSeller/README.md

         "Under_Cut": {
             "Type": "percent", If you have this set at "robux" the LRP of the limited will dicrease by a robux, if "percent" will decrease by percent
-            "Value": 5 Amount of how much limited LRP should decrease (0 to sell for the same price) },
+            "Value": 5 Amount of how much limited LRP should decrease (0 to sell for the same price) }
-        "Save_Progress": {
-            "Enabled": true, If you have this enabled all the items that you "sold" or "skiped" an ID of this item will be saved in items/seen.json file and ingored next time you open program
-            "Clear_After_Done": false If you have this enabled after selling all your limiteds the items/seen.json file will reset automatically
-        }
     }
 }